ektahuja/INFM600/Readme.md

 **Crime.csv**

-This file includes data about all the crimes committed at various locations in the state of Maryland.
+This file includes data about all the crimes committed at various locations in Montgomery county.
 It includes important details such as zipcode, latitude, longitude, city, class of crime and so on.

 **Supporting Data Set**